5MayRain/goIndex-theme-nexmoe/README.md

 App-v3.js is based on yanzai's js beautification, supports features such as multi-disk, search, pagination and call-to-external player, plus DPlayer playback.

-This is just a English translation of the theme by @5MayRain : [Repo](https://github.com/5MayRain/goIndex-theme-nexmoe) </br>
-All credits goes to him/her.

 ### How to Use
 1. Open https://install.kenci.workers.dev